Mueller report sparks new DC war over Russia probe: Subpoenas, payback and more

 "It should make people feel really great that a campaign I managed to its successful end did not collude with any Russians," Conway said.
 "We’re accepting apologies today, too, for anybody who feels the grace in offering them."

-Democrats, however, claimed their own vindication, and charged that Barr had improperly given cover for the president.
+Democrats, however, raised a slew of objections and charged that Barr had improperly given cover for the president.
 2020 presidential contender Eric Swalwell, D-Calif., called on Barr to "resign," after Barr pointed out in his press conference that Trump's mental state -- including his apparent frustration at the long-running investigation -- was relevant to the question of whether he obstructed justice.

+On collusion, according to the report, the Trump team believed it would benefit from Russian efforts and sought to share published emails that had been pilfered from the DNC and Clinton campaign, but did not coordinate with Russia on any hacking or misinformation efforts.

-On collusion, according to the report, former national security adviser Michael Flynn told investigators that Trump repeatedly requested that his team find tens of thousands of emails deleted from a private server controlled by Hillary Clinton.
+In one notable lead that was explored, former national security adviser Michael Flynn told investigators that Trump repeatedly requested that his team find tens of thousands of emails deleted from a private server controlled by Hillary Clinton.

 At a July 2016 campaign rally, Trump remarked sarcastically, “Russia, if you’re listening, I hope you’re able to find the 30,000 emails that are missing."